03 Mar What causes gum disease and how do I know if I have it?

 - Poor Oral Hygiene

 Infection and inflammation can lead to the loss of ligaments and bone around the roots of your teeth.
 To minimize your risk of future gum disease, you must be aware of your own risk factors.
 If Periodontal Disease is not treated, it will lead to increased bone loss and eventual tooth loss and can affect your ability to speak and chew food effectively.
-Since there are proven correlations between periodontal disease and other chronic diseases of the body such as cardiovascular disease, diabetes, and rheumatoid arthritis, let Dr. Gene McCormick help you care for and maintain your gums.
+Since there are proven correlations between periodontal disease and other chronic diseases of the body such as cardiovascular disease, diabetes, and rheumatoid arthritis, let Dr. Fields help you care for and maintain your gums.
 Pregnant women should also be aware of their dental health.
-Dr. McCormick’s philosophy is to not only treat your mouth but care for your entire body.
+Dr. Fields philosophy is to not only treat your mouth but care for your entire body.